mrschmalenbach/Label-BASIC-Pro/USER GUIDE.md

 Notes:

-- Supports numeric and string constants
+- Supports numeric and string constants.
-- With `DEFINE ON`, numeric constants (0–65535) emit as `#DEFINE`
+- With `DEFINE ON`, numeric constants (0–65535) emit as `#DEFINE <name of constant> <16 bit unsigned value>`.
-- String constants always emit as assignments
+- String constants ALWATS emit as assignments, so a string variable with the same name as the constant and with a trailing "$" string type indicator is created with the stated constant value.
-- Identifiers are case-insensitive
+- Identifiers are case-insensitive.
+- Labels, constants and variable names must all have unique identifier names.
+- Constants emitted as variables rather than #DEFINEs tend to be more quickly processed by the BASIC V2 interpreter.

 ## 4.2 Built-in System Constants

+The standard BASIC V2 constant `PI` is available, with the value 3.14159265.

 LBP automatically inserts: